 Eligibility: Journalists across the U.S. who have been temporarily laid off or had their hours reduced amid the COVID-19 pandemic

 Deadline: Submit your request for assistance as soon as possible.
-The campaign is near reaching its $10,000 goal, and the administrators will then distribute the funds at their discretion to applicants.
+Administrators will distribute the funds at their discretion to applicants.
+As of April 24, the fund currently stands at $66,000 but is still growing.

 Overview: This funding is not intended to make up for a journalists’ entire financial loss, but to provide a few hundred dollars that may help them in the next month with rent, bills and equipment.
 Recipients can have funds sent through their platform of choice (Venmo, bank transfer. etc.)